Get

 Conclusion

 It is indeed possible for your cat to be allergic to your dog.
 While having allergies to dogs isn’t as common as having allergies to other things in felines, it can still happen, and your kitty may be quite uncomfortable sharing their home with a canine.
-If your cat is showing any signs of allergies, such as sneezing, coughing, watery eyes, a runny nose, or itchy skin, talk to your vet to determine what to do next.
+If your cat is showing any signs of allergies, such as sneezing, coughing, watery eyes, a runny nose, or itchy skin, talk to a vet to determine what to do next.

 See Also: